sezero/quakespasm/README.txt

   3.1.
 Music Playback

-  From 0.85.4 Quakespasm can play back external MP3, OGG and Wave music files.
+  Since version 0.85.4, Quakespasm can play back external MP3, OGG and Wave music files.

   o  Tracks should be named "track02.ogg, track03.ogg" ... (for example.
-     There is no track01), and placed into "Quake/id1/music".
+     there is no track01), and placed into "Quake/id1/music".

-  o  Linux users may need some extra libraries installed: libmad-0.15.1b
+  o  Unix users may need some extra libraries installed: libmad for MP3
-     for MP3, and libogg-1.2.2 and libvorbis-1.3.2 for OGG.
+     and libogg and libvorbis for OGG.

   o  Use the "-nomusic" option to disable this feature.